-At the 52nd Biennial Conference held in Virginia Beach this past August, the Grand Lodge presented the Jack Dudek Member of the Year Award to Paul D. “P.D.”
+At the 52nd Biennial Conference held in Virginia Beach this past August, the National FOP presented the Jack Dudek Member of the Year Award to Paul D. “P.D.”
 Taylor, President of Lodge 123 in Oklahoma City.
 This award is given for dedication, loyalty and service to the community, his department and the Fraternal Order of Police.

 P.D.
 Taylor was selected out of 270,000 members nationwide.
 He was joined on stage for the presentation by Carolyn, his wife of 18 years, and two of his daughters, Lindsay and Mandy.
 His other daughter, Kim, was unable to attend.
 Chairman of the Member of the Year Committee Leo Marchetti read just a few of his many accomplishments in working with retired and active police officers.

 P.D. has served as President of Lodge 123 since 1984 and will be a 26 1/2 year veteran upon his retirement in February 1997.
 He holds the rank of Police Sergeant.
 Under P.D.’s FOP leadership, Oklahoma City police officers’ wages have increased, making them the #1 lodge in the country (since 1988) in percentage of pay raises, going from entry pay in 1984 of $1,129 monthly to $1904.04 in 1993, and it increases to $2,115.84 after graduation from the police academy.
 They are currently the only police department in the state of Oklahoma that still gets their health care insurance paid at 100% and the only one in the state that has up to $10 million of liability coverage, compared to $100 thousand in coverage in all other cities and towns across Oklahoma.
 They have won 98% of all Grievance Arbitrations, not counting the multitude of grievances that have been resolved by working with the Chief and have gone to Interest Arbitration twice over contract disputes, winning both of them.